ngideas/ngsurvey/README.md

 If you find an issue, let us know [here](https://github.com/ngideas/ngsurvey/issues?state=open)!

 ## Support ##
 This is a developer's portal for NgIdeas and should _not_ be used for support.
 Please visit the [support page](https://ngideas.com/support) if you need to ask us a question.
-Discuss on topics related to NgSurvey on the [Discussions Page](https://github.com/ngideas/ngsurvey/discussions)
+Discuss on topics related to NgSurvey on the [Support Page](https://wordpress.org/support/plugin/ngsurvey/)

 ## Contributions ##
 Anyone is welcome to contribute to NgIdeas.
 Please read the [guidelines for contributing](https://github.com/ngideas/ngsurvey/blob/master/CONTRIBUTING.md) to this repository.